ICanBoogie/CLDR/README.md

 ### Favor predictability

-You might want to favor predictability and restrict the usage of the repository to a few locales and distribute them as part of your application on a read-only filesystem.
-You can warm up the CLDR cache during development and commit the files, or as a building step of your CI/CD pipeline.
+For greater predictability, consider limiting the repository's usage to a few specific locales and distributing them as part of your application.
+You can prepopulate the CLDR cache during development and commit the files, or incorporate this step into your CI/CD pipeline build process.

 Use [the cldr command][] to warm up the CLDR cache: